 Prior to joining Johns Hopkins, Dr. Tanaka was an orthopaedic surgeon in St. Louis, where she served as a team physician for the St. Louis Cardinals and St. Louis Surge, and directed the Women’s Sports Medicine Initiative, a program designed to promote injury prevention for female athletes.
 She also has experience as a team physician for the WNBA's New York Liberty and for St. John’s University and Lafayette High School in Brooklyn, New York.
-She continues to serve as an orthopaedic consultant for the St. Louis Surge.
+She is currently a team physician for US Soccer.

 - Director, Women's Sports Medicine Program

 - Johns Hopkins University School of Medicine / Orthopaedic Surgery (2011)